pichim/PM2_PES_Board_Example/docs/markdown/general_info.md

 The build process, which translates human-readable code into a format understandable by the hardware, can be performed without a connected board.
 After importing the program, specify build profile and initiate the build process by clicking the **HAMMER** button.
 <center><img src="../images/building_mbed.png" alt="Building program" width="400" /></center>

-After the building process in Mbed Studio, the compiled files, including *.hex file are typically stored in the **BUILD** directory within your project folder.
+After the building process in Mbed Studio, the compiled files, including *.bin file are typically stored in the **BUILD** directory within your project folder.

 ### Flashing
 -------------------------